Assembling Solid Wood Furniture

 Does the Factory Have a Dry Room?

 A dry room is not the same as a kiln but is a room that was set up as a temperature control room.
-This room will usually have limited humidity and moisture so as to stabilize the wood.
+This room will usually have limited humidity and moisture to stabilize the wood.

 Does the Factory Cut and Shape All the Wood Themselves?

-We like to work with solid wood factories that shape and cut all their own wood pieces and do not have others do it.
+We like to work with solid wood factories that shape and cut all their wood pieces and do not have others do it.
 Some factories may send some out, but if they are doing the majority in-house this helps you and your inspectors to clearly see the entire manufacturing and production process.

-Also if they do all their own shaping in-house then if there are any issues or problems you can quickly find a way to solve or change them.
+Also, if they do all their own shaping in-house, then if there are any issues or problems, you can quickly find a way to solve or change them.
 It is much harder to do this if you have to wait for someone to change something in another town or even province.

 Solid Wood Tops Being Finished